syncfusion-content/javascript-docs/js/RichTextEditor/Overview.md

 # Overview

-The **Essential JavaScript RichTextEditor (RTE)** control enables you to visually edit HTML content.
+**RichTextEditor (RTE)** control enables you to visually edit HTML content.
 It enables you to edit the contents with insert table and images, and can get the HTML content for the displayed content.
 A **RichTextEditor** control provides a toolbar that helps to apply rich text formats to the text entered in the text area.

-**Control structure**
+## Control structure

-{% include image.html url="/js/RichTextEditor/Overview_images/Overview_img1.png" Caption="RichTextEditor"%}
+{% include image.html url="/js/RichTextEditor/Overview_images/Overview_img1.png" Caption="Figure 1: RichTextEditor"%}

 **Key Feature**

 * **ToolBar Support**:-Provides the tool bar support, it’s also customizable.

-* Formatting Tool – Left, right, center, and justify
+   1. Formatting Tool – Left, right, center, and justify

-* Undo & Redo
+   2. Undo & Redo

-* Clipboard action
+   3. Clipboard action

-* Color palette – Fore and back color
+   4. Color palette – Fore and back color

-* Bullet List – ordered and un-ordered
+   5. Bullet List – ordered and un-ordered

-* Style – Bold, Italic, Underline
+   6. Style – Bold, Italic, Underline

-* Subscript and Superscript
+   7. Subscript and Superscript

-* Upper & lower case conversion
+   8. Upper & lower case conversion

-* Indent
+   9. Indent

-* Font options
+   10. Font options

-* Hyperlink options
+   11. Hyperlink options

-* Table - insert, delete row, column and table.
+   12. Table - insert, delete row, column and table.

-* Images insert form web URL.
+   13. Images insert form web URL.

-* Embed Video insert.
+   14. Embed Video insert.

-* Format option.
+   15. Format option.

 * **Source code view:** Options to get the HTML elements with styles.